-Lamborghini used the opportunity of “The Quail, A Motorsports Gathering” in Monterey, Calif. in August to unveil its latest track-ready supercar, the Aventador SVJ.
-But before all the pomp, there was a critical circumstance in Germany, on the Nürburgring-Nordschleife to be precise: To earn its varsity letters, the Aventador SVJ lapped the famed “Green Hell” in 6:44.97, setting the record for a production car.
+Lamborghini used the opportunity of “The Quail, A Motorsports Gathering” in Monterey, California in August to unveil its latest track-ready supercar, the Aventador SVJ.
+But before all the pomp, there was a critical circumstance in Germany.
+On the Nürburgring-Nordschleife to be precise.
+To earn its varsity letters, the Aventador SVJ lapped the famed “Green Hell” in 6:44.97, setting the record for a production car.

 And yes, it is a true production car.
-Lamborghini will build 900 of the Aventador SVJ, plus another in “SVJ 63” livery to mark the Automobili Lamborghini’s birth year, 1963.
+Lamborghini will build 900 of the Aventador SVJ.
+In addition, another in “SVJ 63” livery to mark the Automobili Lamborghini’s birth year, 1963.
 The new models begin arriving in early 2019, starting at $517,770 – about $94k more than an Aventador S.

 The new Aventador variant’s purpose is stated right in the name: “SV” is for Superveloce (super fast), and “J” is for “Jota,” the Spanish pronunciation for the letter J. Lamborghini has historically used “Jota” to denote its most track-capable models.

 Compared to the Batmobile-ish Lamborghini Veneno built to commemorate the marque’s 50thanniversary in 2013 (just five built), the Aventador SVJ looks tame.
 Compared to everything else, it looks ready to melt the road and then inhale it through its gaping side air intakes.

 From the looks of the bold “SVJ” graphics on the car’s haunches, you might think the design team had been admiring 1969-1971 American muscle cars.
 But when a car flaunts 770 horsepower, it can wear whatever graphics it wants.